mohitmishra786/chessman/_posts/2024-09-29-Address-Space-Layout-Randomization.md

 ## 2. Virtual vs. Physical Addresses

-Before delving deeper into ASLR, it's essential to understand the distinction between virtual and physical addresses:
+Before getting into ASLR, it's essential to understand the distinction between virtual and physical addresses:

 - **Virtual Addresses**: These are the addresses that a process sees and uses.
 They provide an abstraction layer, allowing each process to have its own continuous address space, typically ranging from 0x00000000 to 0xFFFFFFFF on 32-bit systems or 0x0000000000000000 to 0xFFFFFFFFFFFFFFFF on 64-bit systems.